LividJava/legendary-enigma/notes/people.ako.md

 While acting as a surrogate mayor for Huxley, she would help manage new shops, community projects, as well as general infrastructure for the town, seeing it as an opportunity to expand her horizons. [[The Great Tremor|great-catastrophes.tremor]] would cause her to forcibly retire as Asterim would become ruined due to a poor foundation that was never resolved.
 Towns members would scatter.
 Her at the time acquaintance [[Shelia|people.shelia]] would seek her out to see about starting a [[small camp|world.locations.shelias-camp]] to pool resources and protect one another.

 Eventually, some time after camp had been established.
-On a foraging excursion she would come across a severely injured eevee, reminding her of the other children in Asterim, she would take in who she would later know as [[Azalea|people.azalea]].
+On a foraging excursion she would come across a severely injured Eevee, reminding her of the other children in Asterim, she would take in who she would later know as [[Azalea|people.azalea]].

 She currently resides in [[Shelia's Camp|world.locations.shelias-camp]], alongside [[Shelia|people.shelia]] [[Azalea|people.azalea]] and others.